resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Overview tab

+Ok.
+Now we'll click on the Project tabbed pane, and then the Comput Overview submenu.

 **Q:** Does anyone have anything very different from what’s up on the screen in front of them?

 Please hold up a Red sticky not if the answer is "Yes"